gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

 The explosion of calls in this diagram puts Fibonacci to shame!
 But for small examples, like in the example table above, this recursive implementation might be manageable.

 But increasing the input size by even a little bit can slow things down significantly!
-If we try using the strings `"tagacgttagtc"` and `"qaqaqgqtqgqc"` as input to our current implementation, even though they are only 12 characters long each, it will take a noticeable amount of time to run!
-What if we were using this to align genes, which can often span tens of thousands of characters?
+If we try using the strings `"tagacgttagtc"` and `"qaqaqgqtqgqc"` as input to our current implementation,  it will take a noticeable amount of time to run even though they are only 12 characters long each!
+What if we were using this to align genes which can often span tens of thousands of characters?

-From the example call diagram, if we notice that there are many repeated sub-trees (especially the calls to `lcs("ce", "e")`, outlined in yellow), we might think about applying dynamic programming practices to reuse these calculations.
+From the example call diagram, notice that there are many repeated sub-trees (especially the calls to `lcs("ce", "e")`, outlined in yellow).
+This is a great indicator that dynamic programming can be applied to reuse these calculations.

 To add memoization to the Fibonacci algorithm, we only had to check whether a single value had been calculated before.
 But for the longest common subsequence we need to look up a result based on two inputs.